-Monument Valley (MV) is located in the northeast part of Arizona and is over 300 miles from the nearest major airport.
+Monument Valley (MV) is located in northeast Arizona, over 300 miles from the nearest major airport.
 It is over 200 miles from smaller airports such as Page, Flagstaff, Grand Junction, and Farmington.
-As a result, you should plan on combining a trip to MV with other destinations, hopefully in a loop route.
-MV is half way between Mexican Hat, Utah (21 miles to the entrance road), and Kayenta, Arizona (22 miles).
+As a result, you should combine a trip to MV with other destinations, hopefully in a loop route.
+Monument Valley is halfway between Mexican Hat, Utah (21 miles to the entrance road) and Kayenta, Arizona (22 miles).

 Alternatively, you can stay in either Kayenta, AZ or in Mexican Hat, UT.
 A reasonably priced but dated place to stay in Mexican Hat is the San Juan Inn, which is right on the San Juan River.
-Mexican Hat is very small and has generally poor services, however it is close to several areas worth photographing.
-These include Mexican Hat (afternoon), Goosenecks State Park (afternoon ultra wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and Cedar Mesa and the Grand Gulch.
-US 163 is more scenic between Mexican Hat and MV than between Kayenta and MV.
+Mexican Hat is very small and generally needs better services.
+However, it is close to several areas worth photographing.
+These include Mexican Hat (afternoon), Goosenecks State Park (afternoon, ultra-wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and Cedar Mesa.
+US 163 is more scenic between Mexican Hat and Monument Valley than Kayenta and Monument Valley.
 The "Forrest Gump" image was shot at milepost 13 on US 163 in Utah between Mexican Hat and Monemnet Valley.
-Kayenta is also a good place to stay, it has much better services than Mexican Hat, and is "close" (50 miles) to Navajo National Monument and Canyon de Chelly.
+Kayenta is also a good place to stay.
+It has much better services than Mexican Hat and is "close" (50 miles) to Navajo National Monument and Canyon de Chelly.
 It is also closer to Blue Canyon and White Mesa Arch, covered elsewhere on this site.

-Monument Valley is open every day of the year except Christmas, New Years, and Thanksgiving afternoon.
-Visitor Center hours are from 6 AM - 8 PM from May 1 to September 30, and from 8 AM to 5 PM during the rest of the year.
-It is not clear to me if the park is open outside these hours but the visitor center will be closed.
+Monument Valley is open every day of the year except Christmas, New Years, and Thanksgiving.
+As of 2023, Visitor Center hours are from 8 AM - 5 PM from April 22 to September 30 and from 8 AM to 4 PM during the rest of the year.
+The scenic drive and tour booth are open from 6 AM to 8 PM, with the last entry at 6 PM.
 Winters are cold in MV, and summers hot.